nabilshadman/pyspark-data-mining/README.md

-# pyspark-data-mining
+# Data Mining with PySpark
-A collection of data mining tasks done using PySpark
+A collection of data mining tasks done using **PySpark**.